 - Inserting Measuring Lines

 1. Drawing Different Shapes

 Every object in this world has a definite shape.
-So, we need to learn the drawing shapes if we want to draw an object properly.
+So, we need to learn to draw shapes if we want to draw an object properly.

 - First of all, go to the Insert tab.